 Fig 1: Enabling APPLICATION MASTER Reservation feature on Qubole Clusters

 Job Failure due to Application Master running on Spot Instances

 Application Master coordinates all the tasks or executors (Spark) launched as part of a particular job.
 If the Application Master is scheduled on a spot instance that was interrupted by AWS, the job will fail.
-Qubole’s in-built resilience feature retries the entire job but this leads to Job completion delays and additional cost due to re-computation.
-As illustrated in figure 2 below, there is no spot interruption on the instances where the tasks are executed.
-Yet, the job will fail since the Application Master based spot instance is interrupted.
+Qubole’s in-built resilience feature retries the entire job but this leads to Job completion delays and additional costs due to re-computation.
+As illustrated in figure 2 below, there is no spot interruption in the instances where the tasks are executed.
+Yet, the job will fail since the Application Master-based spot instance is interrupted.